|

 Eomer smiled.
 "Then I shall proceed," he said, "for

 I am not one for games.
-Everyone in their places," he called,
+Everyone in their places," he called.

-"let us give the King of Eryn Lasgalen a good show."
+"Let us give the King of Eryn Lasgalen a good show."

 The Forest Path gradually widened into an imposing, tree-lined

-avenue thatstraight as an arrowled down to the edge
+avenue, whichstraight as an arrowled down to the edge

 of the swift Forest River, across a massive stone bridge and up